-The Capital Improvements Advisory Committee (CIAC) will review the maximum impact fee per unit of new development necessary to fund these improvements and provide the Committee's findings for consideration by the City Council.
-This meeting is scheduled for February 6, 2019 and is required by Chapter 395 of the Texas Local Government Code.
+On February 6, 2019, the Capital Improvements Advisory Committee (CIAC) reviewed the maximum impact fee per unit of new development necessary to fund these improvements and provided the Committee's findings for consideration by the City Council.
+That meeting was required by Chapter 395 of the Texas Local Government Code.